 The word “sonder” is only seven years old, coined by John Koenig in his book The Dictionary of Obscure Sorrows.
-But it’s a term that Meha Agrawal says is a profound experience that we all share.
+But it’s a term that Meha Agrawal says represents a profound experience that we all share.
 Sonder is the realization that every passing stranger has a complex life of their own, despite your own lack of awareness thereof.
 She named her business Silk + Sonder in deference to that feeling, adding the softest of fabrics to indicate “our humble attempt to add smoothness to that very complexity.”

 How does she do that?
 Monthly planners.
 Real ones, with pages, which require filling out with pen or pencil.
 But you could plan your days and weeks with any old binder.
 Why these?
 Silk + Sonder’s planners do have pages to populate with your daily activities, but it’s more like a Highlights magazine for grown-ups.
 Each issue is stuffed with articles, habit trackers, guided journaling, coloring, and myriad other relaxation techniques.
 Think of it as therapy on paper -- not a bad deal for $18 each month.